-With over forty years of experience in the truss industry, you can be assured that TrusSteel understands the structural performance of trusses.
-The powerful steelVIEW truss design software analyzes each truss individually using the latest industry standards, guided by the new ANSI/AISI/COFS - Standard for Cold-Formed Steel Framing - Truss Design.
-Finally, each truss design is reviewed and sealed by a TrusSteel Professional Engineer.
+With over fifty years of experience in the truss industry, you can be assured that TrusSteel understands the structural performance of trusses.
+The powerful steelVIEW truss design software analyzes each truss individually using the latest industry standards, guided by the new ANSI/AISI/COFS -AISI-S240-15-Chapter E: North American Standard for Cold-Formed Steel Structural Framing--Truss Design, 2015 Edition.
+Each truss design is reviewed and sealed by a TrusSteel Professional Engineer.